himanisingh/peer-islands-assignment/README.md

 # PeerIslandsAssignment

 This project demonstrates a **Dynamic Form Generator** built with **Angular 19**, capable of rendering form fields based on a configurable JSON schema.
-It supports multiple field types, dynamic validation.
+It supports multiple field types, dynamic validatio & configurable field attributes.

 ## Features